Lulama1906/Web-development-part2/README.md

 screenshots/ folder (to be added).

               Author
-The Muffin & Scone Co. — Student Project for Web Development Module .
+The Muffin & Scone Co. — Student Project for Web Development Module.
+.